-- project relating to the theorists who have contributed to understanding of ESL programs, curriculum, and assessment. - EDU 416/516 ESL Methods and Assessment (3) A course designed to examine methods appropriate for English Language Learners including sheltered English, total physical approach, comprehensions based and affective-humanistic approaches.
+EDU 416/516 ESL Methods and Assessment (3) A course designed to examine methods appropriate for English Language Learners including sheltered English, total physical approach, comprehensions based and affective-humanistic approaches.
 Techniques for an authentic (informal) assessment of Limited English Proficient students and goal setting based on results of formal assessment as well as clinical experience will be included.
-Graduate students will complete a project relative to the use of appropriate methods or assessments of ELL (English Language Learner) students. - EDU 417/517 English as a Second Language Practicum K-12 (3) Prerequisites: EDU 415/515, EDU 416/516.
+Graduate students will complete a project relative to the use of appropriate methods or assessments of ELL (English Language Learner) students.

+- EDU 417/517 English as a Second Language Practicum K-12 (3) Prerequisites: EDU 415/515, EDU 416/516.
 A course designed to offer students opportunities to work within English as a Second Language K-12 programs and develop skill in methods and assessment relating to English Language Learners.
 Reflection and peer discussion will be part of the course.
 Undergraduate students will complete a minimum of 30 hours and graduate students will complete a minimum of 45 hours. - EDU 423 Development of Social Studies in the Elementary and Middle School (3) Prerequisite: Admission to teacher education.
-To prepare emergent professionals to become confident in their ability to implement Social Studies and to create an environment in which students become confident learners and participants of Social Studies.
-Must be taken concurrently with EDU 332 and 335. - EDU 430/530 Literacy Assessment (3) Prerequisite: Successful completion of EDU 330 Reading and Literature in the Elementary Classroom or graduate standing.
-The assessment, analysis and instruction of children's literacy development to include a field experience.
-Elementary education majors must take this course the semester prior to Directed Teaching. - EDU 431 Development of Science in the Elementary and Middle School (3) Prerequisites: Admission to teacher education and completion of one (1) course in General Education Biology or Physical Science.
+To prepare emergent professionals to become confident in their ability to implement Social Studies and to create an environment in which students become confident learners and participants of Social Studies. - EDU 430/530 Literacy Assessment (3) Prerequisite: Successful completion of EDU 340 or 341 or graduate standing.
+The assessment, analysis and instruction of children's literacy development to include a field experience. - EDU 431 Development of Science in the Elementary and Middle School (3) Prerequisites: Admission to teacher education and completion of one (1) course in General Education Biology or Physical Science.
 To prepare emergent professionals to become confident in their ability to implement Science activities and to create an environment in which students become confident learners and participants of Science.
 Must be taken during the semester prior to Directed Teaching. - EDU 432 Development of Mathematics in the Elementary and Middle School (3) Prerequisites: Admission to teacher education and completion of all course work except the Professional Semester and Directed Teaching.
 To prepare emergent professionals to become confident in their ability to implement Mathematics and to create an environment in which students become confident learners and participants of Mathematics.
-Must be taken during the semester prior to Directed Teaching.

-EDU 435 Clinical Experience II (2) Prerequisites: Admission to teacher education and completion of EDU 323 or 335.
-Must be taken concurrently with EDU 406, 430, 431 and 432.
-Incorporation of knowledge and skills developed in all previous and current Professional Education and Elementary Field Endorsement course work with an emphasis on mathematics and science.
-Will include 30 hours of clinical experience.
+Must be taken during the semester prior to Directed Teaching. - EDU 435 Clinical Experience II (2) Prerequisites: Completion of Gateway 2 and EDU 323, 335, or FCS 316.
+Incorporation of knowledge and skills developed in all previous and current Professional Education and Elementary/Middle Level/Early Childhood Field Endorsement course work with emphasis on science and mathematics.
+Will include significant field experience.
+Must be taken the semester prior to Directed Teaching.